-The National AI Initiative Act of 2020 calls for the National Science Foundation (NSF), in coordination with the White House Office of Science and Technology Policy (OSTP), to form a National AI Research Resource (NAIRR) Task Force to investigate the feasibility of establishing a NAIRR, and develop a roadmap detailing how such a resource could be established and sustained.
+The National AI Initiative Act of 2020 called on the National Science Foundation (NSF), in coordination with the White House Office of Science and Technology Policy (OSTP), to form a National AI Research Resource (NAIRR) Task Force to investigate the feasibility of establishing a NAIRR, and develop a roadmap detailing how such a resource could be established and sustained.

-Composed of members from government, academia, and the private sector, the NAIRR Task Force is required to submit a report to Congress that addresses topics such as the appropriate ownership and administration of the NAIRR; a model for governance; required capabilities of the resource; opportunities to better disseminate high-quality government datasets; requirements for security; assessments of privacy, civil rights, and civil liberties requirements; and a plan for sustaining the resource, including through public-private partnerships.
+Composed of members from government, academia, and the private sector, the NAIRR Task Force was required to addresses topics such as the appropriate ownership and administration of the NAIRR; a model for governance; required capabilities of the resource; opportunities to better disseminate high-quality government datasets; requirements for security; assessments of privacy, civil rights, and civil liberties requirements; and a plan for sustaining the resource, including through public-private partnerships.

-Throughout its work, the Task Force will consult a range of experts and stakeholders from government agencies, private industry, academia, and civil and disabilities rights organizations; and be informed by ongoing interagency efforts around leveraging cloud computing resources in support of federally funded AI research and development.
+Throughout its work, the Task Force consulted a range of experts and stakeholders from government agencies, private industry, academia, and civil and disabilities rights organizations; and was informed by ongoing interagency efforts.

 A NATIONAL AI RESEARCH RESOURCE

-Lynne Parker (co-chair), Director of the National AI Initiative Office and Deputy U.S. Chief Technology Officer
+Lynne Parker (co-chair, June 2021 – August 2022), was Founding Director of the National AI Initiative Office, White House Office of Science and Technology Policy

-Dr. Lynne Parker is the Founding Director of the National AI Initiative Office.
-She also serves as the Deputy United States Chief Technology Officer and the Assistant Director of Artificial Intelligence at the White House Office of Science and Technology Policy (OSTP).
-She has served in OSTP since 2018 and played an integral role in numerous landmark national AI policies.
-Dr. Parker is on assignment to OSTP from the University of Tennessee, Knoxville, where she is a professor of computer science and former interim dean of engineering.
-She has served as National Science Foundation’s Division Director for Information and Intelligent Systems, and as a Distinguished Research and Development Staff Member at Oak Ridge National Laboratory.
-She earned a Ph.D. from the Massachusetts Institute of Technology and is a Fellow of IEEE, a Fellow of AAAS, and a Distinguished Member of the Association for Computing Machinery.
+Dr. Lynne Parker was the Founding Director of the National AI Initiative Office from its inception in January 2021 until August 2022.
+She also served as the Deputy United States Chief Technology Officer and the Assistant Director of Artificial Intelligence at the White House Office of Science and Technology Policy (OSTP).
+She served in OSTP from 2018-2022 and played an integral role in numerous landmark national AI policies.
+Dr. Parker was on assignment to OSTP from the University of Tennessee, Knoxville (UTK), where she has since returned to the role of associate vice chancellor and director of the new AI Tennessee Initiative.
+She served as National Science Foundation’s Division Director for Information and Intelligent Systems in 2015-2016, and as a Distinguished Research and Development Staff Member at Oak Ridge National Laboratory prior to joining UTK.
+She earned a Ph.D. from the Massachusetts Institute of Technology and is a Fellow of AAAI, AAAS, IEEE, and a Distinguished Member of ACM.

-Erwin Gianchandani (co-chair), Senior Advisor for Translation, Innovation, and Partnerships, National Science Foundation
+Erwin Gianchandani (co-chair, June 2021 – October 2021), Senior Advisor for Translation, Innovation, and Partnerships, National Science Foundation

-Dr. Erwin Gianchandani serves as Senior Advisor for Translation, Innovation, and Partnerships, reporting to the NSF Director.
-For nearly six years, he has been the NSF Deputy Assistant Director for Computer and Information Science and Engineering (CISE), twice serving as NSF Acting Assistant Director for CISE.
-In this role, he has contributed to the leadership and management of NSF’s CISE directorate, including formulation and implementation of the directorate’s $1 billion annual budget, strategic and human capital planning, and oversight of day-to-day operations.
-He has led the development and launch of several new initiatives, including Smart & Connected Communities, Platforms for Advanced Wireless Research, and the National AI Research Institutes.
-Before joining NSF in 2012, Dr. Gianchandani was the inaugural Director of the Computing Community Consortium, providing leadership to the computing research community in identifying audacious, high-impact research directions.
+Dr. Erwin Gianchandani is the National Science Foundation’s (NSF) Assistant Director for Technology, Innovation, and Partnerships.
+Gianchandani has served in various roles at NSF over the past decade.
+He was Deputy Assistant Director for Computer and Information Science and Engineering (CISE) for six years, and twice served as its Acting Assistant Director.
+Gianchandani’s leadership and management of CISE included the formulation and implementation of the directorate’s $1 billion annual budget, strategic and human capital planning, and oversight of day-to-day operations comprising a team of over 130 people.
+With colleagues across NSF, he led the development and launch of several new initiatives, including the Smart and Connected Communities program, Civic Innovation Challenge, Platforms for Advanced Wireless Research, and the National AI Research Institutes.
 He holds a Ph.D. from the University of Virginia and has published extensively in computational systems biology.